Use the PDF version for a print copy.

 Anyone charged with an offence is entitled to receive, free of charge, all the information in the prosecutor’s possession or control that is relevant to the charge.
-This could include: police notes, witness statements, diagrams, and photographs.
+This could include: investigating officer notes, witness statements, diagrams, and photographs.
 This information is called “disclosure” and you must ask for it in order to get it.
 This request may have to be made in writing.
 Contact the court office shown on your ticket or summons as soon as possible to find out how to receive the disclosure materials for your case.

 If you or one of your witnesses requires an interpreter for a scheduled court date, immediately advise the court office shown on your ticket or summons.
 The court office provides interpreter services for court hearings free of charge.

 If you speak French, you are entitled to a bilingual proceeding if you are charged with a provincial offence, or to a French trial if you are charged with an offence under federal legislation.
 Notify the court office shown on your ticket or summons as soon as possible of your intention to have a bilingual or French proceeding.

 Summons to Witness (also known as a “subpoena”)